John-McPherson/Full-Stack-Tool-Kit-Portfolio-Project/README.md

 This project is the forth milestone project for the Code Institute Diploma in Full Stack Software Development.
 <!-- You can see the final deployed site [here.](site) -->

+The application is designed to help beginer mixologists create cocktails based on ingredients they already have.

 <!-- ![Site mock-up](./assets/imgs/site-mock-up.png) -->